-Submission of a manuscript implies: that the work described has not been published before (except in the form of an abstract or as part of a published lecture, review or thesis); that it is not under consideration for publication elsewhere; that its publication has been approved by all coauthors, if any, as well as, tacitly or explicitly, by the responsible authorities at the institution where the work was carried out.
-Transfer of copyright to the World Molecular Imaging Society becomes effective if and when the article is accepted for publication; that the manuscript will not be published elsewhere in any language without the consent of the copyright holders.
+Submission of a manuscript implies:

+- That the work described has not been published before (except in the form of an abstract or as part of a published lecture, review or thesis) - That it is not under consideration for publication elsewhere

+• That its publication has been approved by all coauthors, if any, as well as, tacitly or explicitly, by the responsible authorities at the institution where the work was carried out.

+Transfer of copyright to the World Molecular Imaging Society becomes effective if and when the article is accepted for publication; After acceptance for publication, the manuscript cannot be published elsewhere in any language without the consent of the copyright holders.

+PERMISSIONS

-PERMISSIONS: Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from copyright holder(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
+Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from copyright holder(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.
-Please be informed that we will not be able to refund any costs that may have occurred in order to receive these permissions from other publishers.
-Please be aware that some publishers do not grant electronic rights for free (an example is Thieme Publishers).
+Springer Nature will not be able to refund any costs that may have occurred to receive these permissions from other publishers.
+Some publishers do not grant electronic rights for free (an example is Thieme Publishers).
 In these cases, if you cannot cover the costs required for permission, we kindly ask you to use figures from other sources.